core-go/io/README.md

 - <b>Performance</b>: for complex transformations, especially those involving iterative processes or conditionals, programming languages can be optimized for better performance.

 ### Conclusion
-- For simple and straightforward ETL processes, ETL tools can offer significant advantages in terms of ease of use and development speed.
+- The above advantages and disadvantages are key considerations in choosing between ETL tools and traditional programming for data transformation tasks.
+For simple and straightforward ETL processes, ETL tools can offer significant advantages in terms of ease of use and development speed.
+However, for more complex transformations involving intricate logic, loops, and conditionals, traditional programming languages might offer better performance, flexibility, and maintainability.
-- However, for more complex transformations involving intricate logic, loops, and conditionals, traditional programming languages might offer better performance, flexibility, and maintainability.
+- Ultimately, the choice depends on the specific requirements of the ETL process, the complexity of the transformations, and the skill set of the team involved.
+A hybrid approach, where simple tasks are handled by ETL tools and complex logic is implemented in a programming language, can also be a viable solution.
 - With [core-go/io](https://github.com/core-go/io) for GOLANG and a rich ecosystem of libraries for nodejs, we offer a hybrid approach, which can handle complex logic in a programming language, but also leverage to handle specific tasks efficiently by programming at reader and writer.

 ## Summary